 For more information on CSCAR workshops, please visit here.

 If numerical ratings like the RPI are going to be considered in seeding teams selected for the tournament, the selection committee should focus on the ratings that do the best job of actually predicting success in the tournament, or pre-tournament ratings that correlate very well with actual success.
 The "best" ratings can be used to identify teams that are likely to do well in the tournament (and thus teams that are most eligible to compete for the national championship).
-I collect data on RPI ratings, Jeff Sagarin's computer ratings, and the predictors of success that I consider in my models, and then calculate predicted success in the tournament (which can be translated into a rating) based on my models.
-You can view the 2013 predictions, final results, and results from previous years here.
+I collect data on RPI ratings, BPI ratings, Jeff Sagarin's computer ratings, and the predictors of success that I consider in my models, and then calculate predicted success in the tournament (which can be translated into a rating) based on my models.
+You can view the final 2016 predictions and results, in addition to results from previous years, here.

-In the 2013 tournament, my predictions had a correlation with actual success (0.577) that was higher than both the pre-tournament RPI ratings (0.469) and the Sagarin ratings (0.502).
-This has been the case for five of the past six years.
-In 2014 I hope to also evaluate the predictive ability of the new BPI.
-Feedback is more than welcome!
+In the 2016 tournament, my predictions had a correlation with actual success (0.603) that was higher than the pre-tournament RPI ratings (0.514), BPI ratings (0.502) and Sagarin ratings (0.521).
+This has been the case for eight of the past nine years (at least in temrs of the RPI and the Sagarin Ratings).
+Feedback and comments are more than welcome!

 I'm also interested in the possibility that statistical modeling can be used to predict the outcomes of college football bowl games, and in this paper published in the Journal of Quantitative Analysis in Sports, my colleague Madhur Lamsal and I consider a straightforward application of statistical modeling in determining whether team-level variables were able to predict the actual bowl game outcomes in the 2007-2008 bowl season.
 I also consider applications of the predictions in the development of ratings for college football teams, based on a round-robin playoff scenario.